 We show the best way to market and promote yourself and how to make the best of your particular skills, and many of our certificated students have enjoyed excellent careers since taking the course.
 Whether you want to work for publishers or for a wide variety of other organisations we show you how to succeed – and we’ll even help you to write your CV.

 Freelancers have always been an important part of the book industry and more books have been published in the UK in recent years than ever before, producing ever more work for freelancers.
 Many former students have been successful in establishing careers working for non-publishing clients.
-Any company or organisation which produces brochures, pamphlets, documents, reports or booklets is likely need your services.
+Any company or organisation which produces brochures, pamphlets, documents, reports or booklets is likely to need your services.

 Freelance editors and proofreaders work either on paper or on screen, depending partly on the work in hand.
 Even when work is sent to a freelancer as an attachment, many people still find their error spotting is of a higher level if they print off the material and check it on hard copy!
 If you prefer to work in the traditional way on paper, our courses provide full training.
 If you are studying copy-editing with us, we offer an optional free module covering copy-editing on screen using Microsoft Word.